-Costas’s main research interest is the psychological, psychophysical and ergogenic effects of music in the domain of exercise and sport.
-This is a topic that he has examined systematically for 25 years using a broad range of scientific approaches and methods.
+Costas’s main research interest is the psychological, psychophysiological and neurophysiological effects of music in the domain of exercise and sport.
+This is a topic that he has examined systematically for over 25 years using a broad range of scientific approaches and methods.
 His programme of research has entailed the development of conceptual frameworks and grounded theory, the production and validation of measurement tools, laboratory-based experimentation (e.g. psychometric, EEG, EMG, fMRI, respiratory), and in vivo studies.

 From 2007-10 Costas led a large-scale consultancy project with the International Management Group (IMG) that entailed coordinating live music with mass participation running events – Run to the Beat.
 He made scientific contributions and served as a media spokesperson for several events in the UK and across mainland Europe.
 This body of work led to an impact case study for REF2014.
 Prior to the London 2012 Olympic Games he worked with Redbull UK Ltd. on the Performance Track Project that entailed the creation of a bespoke pre-competition track for Olympic 400-metre hurdler Dai Greene.
 The project involved a collaboration with the well-known producer Redlight.
 In 2015-16 Costas led a research project for England Rugby on the creation and testing of bespoke music programmes for 02 Touch, a mixed-gender form of touch rugby.

-Costas’s PhD graduates include: Drs David-Lee Priest (2004; Author and Lecturer at the University of East Anglia), Kelly J. Ashford (2005; formerly a Senior Lecturer at Cardiff Metropolitan University), Ruth M. Hewston (2005; Senior Lecturer at University of Worcester), Daniel T. Bishop (2007; Senior Lecturer at Brunel), Georgios Loizou (2008; Diplomat for Ministry of Foreign Affairs, Republic of Cyprus), Massimo M. Vencato (2010; Freelance Consultant), Harry Lim (2012; Sport Psychologist at Singapore Sports Institute), Alessandra Mecozzi Saha (2013; Student Academic Support Coordinator at New South Wales University, Australia), Leighton Jones (2014; Senior Lecturer at Sheffield Hallam University) and Marcelo Bigliassi (2018; Postdoctoral Research Fellow at University of São Paulo, Brazil).
+Costas’s PhD graduates include: Drs David-Lee Priest (2004; Author and Lecturer at the University of East Anglia), Kelly J. Ashford (2005; Research Project Manager at the University of British Columbia–Okanagan, Canada), Ruth M. Hewston (2005; Professor and Head of the Centre for Lifelong Learning at the University of Warwick), Daniel T. Bishop (2007; Senior Lecturer at Brunel), Georgios Loizou (2008; Diplomat for the Ministry of Foreign Affairs, Republic of Cyprus), Massimo M. Vencato (2010; Freelance Consultant), Harry B. T. Lim (2012; Senior Sport Psychologist at the Singapore Sports Institute), Alessandra Mecozzi Saha (2013; Student Academic Support Coordinator at New South Wales University, Australia), Leighton Jones (2014; Senior Lecturer at Sheffield Hallam University), Marcelo Bigliassi (2018; Associate Professor at Florida State University, FL, USA) and Jonathan M. Bird (2019; Postdoctoral Research Fellow at the University of Exeter).

-Costas's current PhD students are: Jonathan M. Bird (primary), Dr Amir-Hosseyn Yassari MD (second) and Toby J. Ellmers (second).
+Costas's current PhD students are: Dr Amir-Hosseyn Yassari MD and Rick Jurthe.